Brakenhale Sixth Form

 Brakenhale’s Sixth Form offers students plenty of opportunities to engage with extra curricular activities in a number of different ways.
-Students can opt to be part of our ‘Personal Growth’ scheme, where student work with different departments to offer their expertise in subjects they study to support those in the lower years.
-We also encourage students to work with students in year 7 – 11 who might need some additional support in subjects on a one-to-one basis.
+Students can opt to be part of our ‘Personal Growth’ scheme, where student volunteer to work with different departments to offer their expertise in subjects they study to support those in the lower years.
+We also encourage students to work with students in Years 7 – 11 who might need some additional support in subjects on a one-to-one basis.
 This helps develop our Sixth Former’s character, but also gives them the opportunity to include their work in their personal statements when applying for universities, or CVs when applying for jobs.
+This is of huge benefit to sixth formers, staff and our younger students and we always have really positive feedback from those who have signed up.
+Volunteering can be completed as often as students like and is a key part of acquiring a gold or platinum privilege pass.
 Alongside this, we have a dedicated Sixth Form extra curricular timetable where students can get involved with a wide range of activities across the school.

 Extended Project Qualification

 Sixth Form students at Brakenhale School have the opportunity to complete the EPQ (Extended Project Qualification).
 The EPQ is examined by AQA and is worth half of an A-Level.
 It is a fantastic opportunity for students to become involved in an independent research project; developing essential skills such as time management, critical thinking and self evaluation.